-The Strategic KPIs and ESG Goals comprise 30% of the total annual incentive for Mr. Prising and were as follows for 2023:
+The Strategic KPIs comprise 30% of the total annual incentive for Mr. Prising and were as follows for 2024:

-- · Execute strategic initiatives focused on digitization and transformation of the business - Diversify the business within the Company's various brands - Strengthen global governance model, develop a robust and diverse talent pipeline, including deepening capabilities of employees and strengthen DEIB/ESG leadership position within the industry - · Advance various technology pilots and tools to drive innovation and increase productivity
+- · Execute strategic initiatives focused on digitization and transformation of the business - Diversify the business within the Company's various brands - Strengthen global governance model, develop a robust and diverse talent pipeline, including deepening capabilities of employees and strengthen sustainability leadership position within the industry - Advance various technology pilots and tools, including Al capabilities, to drive innovation and increase productivity

-The Committee determined that Mr. Prising did not earn a cash incentive award for 2023 for the EPS and ROIC performance goals as actual results for the year were below the threshold level.
+The Committee determined that Mr. Prising did not earn a cash incentive award for 2024 for the EPS and ROIC performance goals as actual results for the year were below the threshold level.
 It determined Mr. Prising earned an award for the Revenue performance goal between the threshold and target levels as actual results were slightly above threshold.
-Additionally, the Committee approved an incentive award to Mr. Prising based on its determination of the level of performance towards achievement of his various Strategic KPIs and ESG Goals.
-Based on these results, the Committee determined the amount of the 2023 award to be \$727,047.
-The following table illustrates Mr. Prising's 2023 achievement of the performance targets in relation to the payment of his 2023 award:
+Additionally, the Committee approved an incentive award to Mr. Prising based on its determination of the level of performance towards achievement of his various Strategic KPIs.
+Based on these results, the Committee determined the amount of the 2024 award to be paid to Mr. Prising to be \$844,244.
+The following table illustrates Mr. Prising's 2024 achievement of the performance targets in relation to the payment of his 2024 award: